Shared Filesystems service¶

 manila-share

 service.
-Also, these divers determine the ability to restrict
+Also, these drivers determine the ability to restrict

 access to data stored on a shared filesystem, list of operations with Manila